adrianmess/Ruby_Todo_List/README.md

 Reach User Stories
 1. As a user I can set a task status
 2. As a user I can toggle a task status as complete or incomplete

+Outline of Classes, Methods And Actions
+Classes And Methods:

+List Class
+* Create a list
+* Add task to list
+* Show all tasks
+* Read a task from a file
+* Write a list to a file
+* Delete a task
+* Update a task

+Task Class

+* Create a task item